simeonreusch/planobs/README.md

 name = "IC201007A" # Name of the alert object
 date = "2020-10-08" #This is optional, defaults to today

-# Now no ra and dec values are given, but alertsource
+# No RA and Dec values are given, because we set alertsource to icecube, which leads to automatic GCN parsing.
-# is set to 'icecube'.
-This enables GCN archive parsing
-# for the alert name.
-If it is not found, it will use
-#the latest GCN notice (these are automated).

 plan = PlanObservation(name=name, date=date, alertsource="icecube")
-plan.plot_target() # Plots the observing conditions
+plan.plot_target() # Plots the observing conditions.
-plan.request_ztf_fields() # Checks in which ZTF fields
-# this object is observable and generates plots for them.
-print(plan.recommended_field) # In case there is an error in the
-# GCN, you will get the field with the most overlap here
+plan.request_ztf_fields() # Checks which ZTF fields cover the target (and have references). print(plan.recommended_field) # This give you the field with the most overlap.
 ```
 ![](examples/figures/observation_plot_icecube.png)
 ![](examples/figures/grid_icecube.png)

 # Triggering ZTF

-`planobs` can be used for directly scheduling ToO observations with ZTF.
+`planobs` can be used to schedule ToO observations with ZTF.
-This is done through API calls to the `Kowalski` system, managed by the kowalski python manager [penquins](https://github.com/dmitryduev/penquins).
+This is done through API calls to the `Kowalski` system, managed by the Kowalski Python API [penquins](https://github.com/dmitryduev/penquins).

 To use this functionality, you must first configure the connection details.
 You need both an API token, and to know the address of the Kowalski host address.
 You can then set these as environment variables: